videojs/blog/source/_drafts/Video.js-Flash-Removed-From-Core-Player.md

 to allow developers to continue to support legacy browsers by adding the tech themselves, while allowing us to minimize legacy code in video.js and decrease the footprint of the player.

-This follows in the footsteps of Chrome, Safari and Firefox which are all taking steps to depricate flash.
+This follows in the footsteps of Chrome, Safari and Firefox which are all taking steps to deprecate flash.

 Chrome: [Chrome 56 disables flash by default]